lubiku35/czc_selenium_website_testing/README.md

 - Click on the subscribe button.
 3. After each test iteration, click on the main page link to navigate back to the main page.

+**Expected Result**: The user should be able to subscribe to action offers using a correct email address and receive a confirmation message or email.

+---

 ### Subscribe to Action Offers Wrong Values Test

 The SubscribeToActionOffersWrongValuesTest is a parameterized test case that verifies the functionality of subscribing to action offers on the website with not accepted email values.

+**Test Scenario**:

 1. Set up the test environment by opening the website, accepting cookies, and locating the subscribe input field and button.
 2. For each parameterized input value (email address) in the CSV source, perform the following steps: